misokg/NIPS2017/README-draft.md

 The misoKG algorithm proposed by [Matthias Poloczek][4], [Jialei Wang][6], and [Peter Frazier][5] is tolerant to both noise and bias.
 Therefore, it is able to efficiently leverage cheap information sources, maximizing the expected incremental gain per unit cost.

 ### A MISO-specific generative model
 Suppose that there are two information sources IS 1 and IS 2 that approximate the true objective IS 0.
 These information sources may each be subject to an unknown bias.
-Denote the bias of IS 1 by delta_1(x) = IS0(x) - IS1(x).  delta_2 is defined analogously.
+We denote the (unknown) bias of IS 1 by delta1(x) = IS1(x) - IS0(x).  delta2 is defined analogously.

 The following animation illustrates how the posterior belief about the internal models of the information sources and the involved biases evolves as we obtain samples from each IS.
 In each frame the solid lines give the unknown functions of the models and model discrepancies, whereas the dashed lines show the respective posterior means.
 The posterior variance is indicated by dots.
 All observations are noiseless.